 There remains a strong culture of slow action, of Presiding Officers protecting the President and Ministers instead of holding them to account.
 This culture has created inertia to change where everything is always business as usual.
 Parliament needs to be less rigid, and more robust in holding the Executive accountable.
 That must be the overriding responsibility together with legislating.
 Parliamentarians must stop being comfortable in their positions, and return to their mandate.

 Which Constituency Office have you been assigned to?
 Can you give examples of Constituency work you engaged in?

-INK area in eThekini, which is the Inanda, Ntuzuma and KwaMashu.
-Please check spelling of these wards
+eThekwini, in the Inanda, Ntuzuma and KwaMashu area.
 This area has a wide prevalence of social issues such as unemployment, poverty, and crime, in particular violence against women and children.
 There are also significant challenges with basic services for the community such as electricity, water and housing.